 The items in this menu are different depending on if the recorder is in Process mode or TUS mode.
 In Process mode this menu is used to track the usage of each sensor (TC).
-For TUS mode, see "AMS2750 Info (TUS Mode)" on page 377.
+For TUS mode, see "AMS2750 Info (TUS Mode)" on page 399.

-Edit Setup /O + AM52> Sensors >S ensor 3
+Edit Setup 1/0 + AMS2 Sensors Sensor 3

-Enabled ×
+Enabled

 Туре тс

-AMS2750 Info 🖌 Track Usage Edit Setup I/O + A Sensors Sensor 3 AMS275
+AMS2750 Info ✓ Track Usage Edit Setup I/O + A Sensors Sensor 3 AMS275 + A Sensors Sensor 3 AM5275

 Sample Rate 2Hz (500ms) Track Usage

 Damp Level 0.0 Туре Expendable

-Burnout Type Passive Load TC ✓
+Burnout Type Passive Load TC

-Back 🕒 Copy To  🛐 Finish Renewed On 02/09/2009
+Back 🔄 Copy To  🛐 Finish Renewed On 02/09/2009

+This menu shows Track Usage for a recorder in Process mode.
 Track Cal.
 Image: A state of the state

-shows Track Usage er in Process mode.
 Next Cal.
 Date 02/09/2009

-d Back 🖎 Copy To 🖣 Finish 김
+d Back 🛱 Copy To 🖣 Finish 김

 - Track Usage Check this if you wish to track the usage of this TC. - Type expendable (Designed for a single use; not reusable), non-expendable thermocouple (Designed for more than one use, refer to AMS2750 spec.).
 Number of uses, usually 0, this is overridden to allow reuse of salvaged thermocouples, this is clearly logged. - Load TC Check this if this is the Load TC.
 TC's attached directly to parts that are being heat treated are usually bare and called load-thermocouples.
 Only calibrated thermo-couple wire be used when making TC's.
 Refer to AMS2750 spec, Table 1. - Renewed On Enter a date using the date selection screen for when the sensor was last renewed. i.e. the current TC was connected on this date. - Track Cal.
 Check this to track the calibration information of this sensor. - Next Cal.
 Date Enter a date using the date selection screen for when the next calibration is due for renewal. - Cal.
 Adjust Cal adjust for each TC up to 9 cal points.
 Extrapolates between those points.
-Calibration adjustments can be added and deleted, by selecting Add.
+Calibration adjustments can be added and deleted, by selecting Add or delete.
 In the Cal.
 Point (Deg C) column use the touch screen and the on-screen keypad to enter the calibration point value.
 In the Correction (Deg C) column enter the amount by which the sensor can be allowed + or from the Cal point, in degrees C, before being regarded as out of calibration.
 EG. cal point 1 = 100 (-5), cal point 2 = 300 (1.0), cal point 3 = 500 (-.75).
 Looks for the setpoint = 150 and works out the sensor cal for 150.
-See "Thermocouple Calibration Adjustments" on page 367.
+See "Thermocouple Calibration Adjustments" on page 389.

 • Copy Cal.
 Adjust - the ability to copy settings from one input to another.
-See page 378
+See page 400